monsoonmaelstrom/book2/book2.md

 “They deserve to know.”

 Perfect.
-Now everyone is looking back and forth between Giorgi and me, turning a conversation that may have gone unremarked upon into a conversation that will very much remarked upon.
+Now everyone is looking back and forth between Giorgi and me, turning a conversation that may have gone unremarked upon into a conversation that will very much be remarked upon.

 “What’s going on?”
 Gavin asks.